Explore the World and experience another culture through Dean's study away program.

 The Disney College Program

-Dean College students may participate in The Disney College Program (DCP).
-As a part of the Disney College Program, participants have the incredible opportunity to complete a 12-credit internship in one of the parks.
-This truly unique program allows participants to network with leaders, take part in personal and career development classes, and build transferable skills such as problem-solving, teamwork, guest services and effective communication.
-Not all internships available through the Disney College Program are available for academic credit; students must work with the Study Away Program Director prior to applying to learn which DCP internships are approved for their academic major.
-The only additional cost for students and families for this program is travel to Florida or California.
-Otherwise, students and families pay Dean College their usual tuition for this semester which will cover the cost for the program.
-Any financial aid the student receives, including Dean awards, will still apply.
+Dean College students may participate in The Disney College Program.
+As a part of the Disney College Program, participants have the incredible opportunity to complete a 12-credit internship in one of the parks and participate in Disney Learning and Networking opportunities.
+This truly unique program allows participants to network with leaders, take part in career development workshops and one-on-one career advisement meetings, and build transferable skills such as problem-solving, teamwork, guest services and effective communication.
+Students do

-Dean College students have lots of options for study abroad for a semester or a year: at Regent’s University London or in many other countries throughout the world through one of our affiliated partners.
+Dean College students have lots of options for study abroad for a short experience (2-3 weeks), a full semester (fall, spring, summer) or a year: at Bard College Berlin, DanceAbroad Argentina, Regent’s University London, Rome Campus/Assumption University, Semester at Sea, or in many other countries throughout the world through one of our affiliated partners.

 Regent's University London

 Dean College partners with Regent’s University London to provide a dynamic and exciting study abroad opportunity for our students.
 Located in the heart of central London in one of the historic royal parks, Regent’s provides a wide variety of courses, including business, management, human resources, marketing, public relations, event management, acting, global theatre, film, TV, digital media production, history, politics, international relations, foreign languages, social sciences, psychology, culture studies, fashion design, fashion marketing, communication design.
 The student population comes from all over the world, with only 20% from the United Kingdom.
-Classes are small and taught by faculty.
-There is a full array of student services, including advising, clubs and activities, disability support services, tutoring, and counseling.
+Class are small, and taught by faculty.
+There is a full array of student services, including advising, clubs and activities, accessibility services, tutoring, and counseling.
 Students may live in an on-campus residence hall.
-The only additional cost for students and families for this program is travel to London.
-Otherwise, students and families pay Dean College their usual tuition, room and board for this semester which will cover the cost for the program.
-Any financial aid the student receives, including Dean awards, will still apply.

 Rome Campus - Assumption College

-Dean College is affiliated with Assumption’s Rome, Italy campus where the city become the classroom.
+Dean College is affiliated with Assumption University's program in Rome, Italy, where the city become the classroom.
 The campus in located in an authentic neighborhood and features an Italian chef.
-This fall semester program immerses students in the history, art, and culture of one of the world’s most celebrated cities.
-Staffed by Assumption faculty, the program offers a seamless study abroad experience that forever enriches your life—intellectually, culturally, socially, and professionally.
-Two weekend excursions included in tuition feature trips to Venice, Naples, Florence or more.
+This full-semester semester program immerses students in the history, art, and culture of one of the world’s most celebrated cities.
+Staffed by Assumption University faculty, the program offers a seamless study abroad experience that forever enriches your life—intellectually, culturally, socially, and professionally.
+Two-weekend excursions included in tuition feature trips to Venice, Naples, Florence or more.
 You’ll gain a deeper understanding of the world—and yourself—while pursuing a rich and rewarding academic curriculum focusing on everything from the Italian language, art history, and drawing to philosophy, theology, and business.
-Students will pay program costs directly to Dean, and Dean will transfer their federal and/or state financial aid to offset these costs.
-Any Dean awards the student receives as part of their typical financial aid package will not apply to the Rome Program costs.
+The program is available to Dean College students in the fall semester, and in the spring semester on a space-available basis.

 Learn more about studying abroad in Rome, Italy.

-Students must have completed two semesters of college with at least 30 completed credits prior to studying away before they apply for internal approval to participate in the Study Away Program.
-They must also, have a cumulative GPA of a 3.000 or higher, be in good judicial and financial standing, and be ready for this independent experience.
-Students must complete their study away experience by the end of their 7th semester (1st semester of their senior year).
+To be eligible for short-term, semester and academic year-long experiences, students must have completed two semesters of college with at least 30 completed credits prior to studying away, have completed DCA 200, have a cumulative GPA of a 3.000 or higher, and be in good judicial and financial standing.
+For courses with trips, students must meet any required course prerequisites.
+As a rule, students must complete their full-semester study away experience by the end of their 7th semester (1st semester of their senior year).